mbiczo/Notes/reStructuredText.rst

 .. _Hackerrank: https://www.hackerrank.com/

-This scentance has a footnote - please refer to [GitHub]_ for more info
+This sentance has a footnote - please refer to [GitHub]_ for more info

 ..
 [GitHub] This is the GitHub footnote